GasparISEP/DevOps-PAI/docs/US03/US03_RequirementsAndSpecifications.md

 ## 5. Acceptance Criteria
 - [ ] ASC can add Course to a Programme
 - [ ] Course uniquely linked to a Programme
-- [ ] System validates existence of:
+- [ ] The System validates the existence of:
     - Selected Programme
     - Selected Study Plan
     - Selected Course